cpsiotdata/cpsiotdata.github.io/index.md

 ## Background

-Transportation CPS has evolved in recent years to produce a deluge of data coming from mobile nodes such as vehicles themselves as well as infrastructure like road-side units, DSRC units, and pole-mounted cameras, among others.
+Smarti Cities & Transportation CPS has evolved in recent years to produce a deluge of data.
+These data comprise of safety connectivity, health services, transportation and mobile nodes such as vehicles themselves as well as infrastructure like road-side units, DSRC units, and pole-mounted cameras, among others.
 Those data are extremely valuable in determining human behavior both at the scale of the entire population as well as at the level of individual people navigating the infrastructure landscape.

+With the advent of IoT, sensor data is being generated at a pace and volume that is difficult to process and make inferences from.
-With several different data modalities in the picture, new opportunities arise in terms of data collection, validation, analysis, inference making.
-Additionally, these additional data allow for new efforts to develop novel models for traffic behavior at different geographical locations and time points, as well as what factors are consequential human driving behavior.
+With several data modalities in the picture, new opportunities arise in terms of data collection, validation, analysis, inference making.
+These additional data allow for new efforts to develop novel models for traffic behavior at different geographical locations and time points, as well as what factors are consequential human driving behavior.
+At the same time, there is a growing need for automated applications to be fair, secure, and resilient.
+Participants in the workshop will exchange ideas on these and allied topics, including data science and open-source data sets for smart cities, decision making for smart cities, design of intelligent systems in smart cities, and challenges in deployment, equity and fairness in smart cities, and security and privacy in AI for cities.

 ## Scope